Plendil ER (Felodipine)

 Dosage Instructions

-The usual starting dose is one 2.5 mg or 5 mg tablet taken once daily at the same time each day.
-Your doctor may increase your dose if needed, sometimes up to 20 mg once daily.
-If you need to take more than one tablet, take them together.
-Swallow tablets whole with a glass of water – do not divide, crush, or chew them.
-You can take it with or without food, but never with grapefruit juice.
+The usual starting dose is one tablet of either 2.5 mg or 5 mg taken once daily.
+If more than one tablet is prescribed, take them together.
+Swallow the tablets whole with a glass of water; do not chew, crush, or divide them.

 What If You Miss a Dose?

-If you miss a dose, take it as soon as you remember, as long as it’s more than 12 hours before your next dose.
-If it’s less than 12 hours until your next dose, skip the missed dose and take your next dose at the regular time.
+If you miss a dose, take it as soon as you remember, provided it is more than 12 hours before the next dose.
+If it is less than 12 hours, skip the missed dose and continue with your regular schedule.
+Do not take a double dose.

 Available Tablet Strengths